 I grew up near the Finger Lakes and Lake Ontario in upstate New York.
-I didn't know any scientists growing up, but I fell in love with ecology, evolution, and microbiology as an undergrad.
 I did my Ph.D. at MIT studying genome evolution in Prochlorococcus, the most abundant photosynthetic organism on Earth.
-I then did a postdoc at Caltech where I learned a lot about microbiology and genetics.
+I then did a postdoc at Caltech where I learned a lot about microbiology and genetics while working on hopanoid lipids and iron oxidizing microbes.
 My current research interests include microbial adaptation to climate change and virus-host coevolution.

 My undergrad major was Geo-Biology and since then I have been curious about the interaction between biology and its surroundings.
 More precisely I want to conduct research that brings us closer to understanding how microbes shape and are shaped by their environment.
 This had led me to conducting research on the Great Lakes microbial community and its potential response to climate change.